BIOP/biop-desktop-doc/build.md

 - models pre-download
 	cellpose (all models ~350 Mo)
-	sampi (huge et large  > 5Go)
+	samapi (huge et large  > 5Go)

 	if we don't download, image will get smaller
-	BUT users will have to download models each time ( possibility hosting server being done at that time)
+	BUT users will have to download models each time (possibility of hosting server being done at that time)

 - multiple conda-env (cellpose, samapi , ~5Go each)